fish-shell/fish-shell/doc_src/language.rst

-    qmark-noglob            on  3.0 ? no longer globs regex-easyesc           on  3.1 string replace -r needs fewer \\'s ampersand-nobg-in-token on  3.4 & only backgrounds if followed by a separating character
+    qmark-noglob            on  3.0 ? no longer globs regex-easyesc           on  3.1 string replace -r needs fewer \\'s ampersand-nobg-in-token on  3.4 & only backgrounds if followed by a separating character remove-percent-self     off 3.8 %self is no longer expanded (use $fish_pid)

 Here is what they mean: